nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 |:------------------------------------------------------------------------------:|
 |                            Go's primitive scheduler                            |

-Nowadays, Go is famous for its performant concurrency model.
+Nowadays, Go is well-known for its performant concurrency model.
 But that's not the case for the early Go.
 Dmitry Vyukov—a Go contributor—pointed out multiple issues with this implementation in his famous [Scalable Go Scheduler Design](https://docs.google.com/document/d/1TTj4T2JO42uD5ID9e89oa0sLKhJYD0Y_kqxDv3I3XMw): "In general, the scheduler may inhibit users from using idiomatic fine-grained concurrency where performance is critical."
 Let me explain in more detail what he meant.